 You are Encouraged to Falsify Documents for Your FHA Loan Application

-Some lending companies or even agents looking to make a quick and big sale will tell you to pad your income.
+Some mortgage company corona ca or even agents looking to make a quick and big sale will tell you to pad your income.
 Making it higher will open up more pricey homes for you because your bigger income says your budget allows you to spend more.

 Always remember that giving false information on any of your loan applications is illegal and will get you trouble down the road because you will struggle paying for a property that you cannot truly afford right from the start.